doriguzzi/flad-federated-learning-ddos/README.md

 ## Evaluation

 FLAD's main script is ```flad_main.py```.
-The script implements a range of tests to train the MLP model under federated learning settings.

-FLAD's main script is ```flad_main.py```.
-The script implements a range of tests to train the MLP model under various federated learning settings, and to compare FLAD against state-of-the-art FL solutions such as: (i) the Federated Averaging algorithm ([FedAvg](http://proceedings.mlr.press/v54/mcmahan17a.html)) proposed by McMahan et al. in Communication-efﬁcient learning of deep networks from decentralized data, and (ii) Federated Learning DDoS ([FLDDoS](https://www.computer.org/csdl/proceedings-article/cbd/2022/074500a236/1EVijQfCe7m)), which has been designed to tackle the issues of FedAvg associated with non-i.i.d.
+The script implements a range of tests to train an NN model (either a Multi-Layer Perceptron (MLP) or a Convolutional Neural Network (CNN)) under federated learning settings, and to compare FLAD against state-of-the-art FL solutions such as: (i) the Federated Averaging algorithm ([FedAvg](http://proceedings.mlr.press/v54/mcmahan17a.html)) proposed by McMahan et al. in Communication-efﬁcient learning of deep networks from decentralized data, and (ii) Federated Learning DDoS ([FLDDoS](https://www.computer.org/csdl/proceedings-article/cbd/2022/074500a236/1EVijQfCe7m)), which has been designed to tackle the issues of FedAvg associated with non-i.i.d.
 DDoS traffic data.

 ### The training process